Instant Pot Wild Rice & Chicken Soup

 Recipe Tips

-Reheat: Warm on the stove or microwave, adding a splash of broth if it thickens too much.
+- Reheat: Warm on the stove or in the microwave, adding a splash of broth if it thickens too much.

 Instant Pot Wild Rice & Chicken Soup